 Cold climate: Workplaces, tourism, cold-related accidents/hypothermia

-Cancellations received after January, 14th 2019: no refund
+Cancellations received by January, 18th 2023 or later: no refund

 The price is subject to minor changes.

 MD, PhD.
 UiT The Arctic University of Norway/UNN Tromsø, Norway